w3f/polkadot-wiki/docs/learn/learn-xcvm.md

-Within the Polkadot repository exists the [`xcm-simulator`](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-simulator), which allows developers to experiment with building, executing, and simulate various XCM use scenarios.
+Within the Polkadot repository exists the [`xcm-simulator`](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-simulator), which allows developers to experiment with building, executing, and simulating various XCM use scenarios.